revilowaldow/BITC/Sessions/2026/01 11 - Session 58.md

 	Teifling, reccomended to post by General Duty

-Be careful, there's a kraetura
+Be careful, there's a kraetura in the wilderness

+Heading to the steelmongers